Lifting Ourselves by our Own Bootstraps: Reading and Writing as Tools for Professional Development

 So, let’s keep reading and writing, teachers.

 Applegate, A. J. & Applegate, M. D. (2004).
 The Peter effect: Reading habits and attitudes of preservice teachers.
 International Reading Association, 554-563.

 Ehrlic, T. & Fu, E. (2015).
 Why read fiction?
 Forbes/Leadership.
 Retrieved from http://www.forbes.com/sites/ehrlihfu/2015/06/14/why-read-fiction

 Kormos, J. (2012).
 The role of individual differences in L2 writing.
 Journal of Second Language Writing, 21, 390 – 403.

 Rather, S. & Zuhal, O. (2015).
 Writing for publication as a tool in teacher development.
 ELT Journal 69(4), 363-372.

 Richards, J. C. & Lockhart, C. (1996).
 Reflective teaching in second language classrooms.
 New York: Cambridge University Press.

-(*Mr. Suman Laudari is a life member of NELTA and a PhD scholar at University of Technology Sydney, Australia .
-His research interests are motivation in second language learning, planning and task performance, and TBLT.)
+(*Mr. Suman Laudari is a life member of NELTA and a PhD scholar at the University of Technology Sydney, Australia .
+His research interests are motivation in educational technology, second language learning, planning and task performance, and TBLT.)